-SECTION III: IMPLEMENTATION
+SECTION III: IMPLEMENTATION (UPDATE)

-Strategic Work Plan
+Strategic Work Plan (UPDATE)

 Introduction

 The spirit of collaboration and cooperation that carried Tesuque through the plan update process will be vital to implementing the updated community plan.
 The process of collaborating to implement the community goals established in this plan is as important as the goals themselves.